 If the telephone line is not operational, the meter installation will not be upgraded, and the customer will be required to correct the defect.
-When the customer notifies London Hydro of the defect correction, London Hydro will revisit the site and upgrade the meter installation.
-However, the customer will be subject to the prevailing additional site visit charge - see Table 8-3 on page 24 herein.
+The customer will be subject to the prevailing additional site visit charge (See sections 5.3 & 8.9 for more information.)

-6.0 CONNECTION TO THE LONDON HYDRO PROVIDED CELLULAR NETWORK
+6 CONNECTION TO THE LONDON HYDRO PROVIDED CELLULAR NETWORK